wolberine/docs/markdown/reference/dash/api.md

 #### Clock.setAlarm(seconds)

 Set an alarm at the given timestamp (seconds).
-The timestamp must be greater than the timestamp returned by the `.counter()` call.
+By registering a callback function via the .attachAlarmInterrupt(callback)` call described below, you can schedule calls to your callback function via the alarm interrupt.
+Note that the seconds parameter must be greater than the timestamp returned by the `.counter()` call.
 Only one alarm can be set at any given point in time.
-If you call .setAlarm a second time before the previous alarm expires, the second (latest) alarm will override the previous alarm.
+If you call `.setAlarm` a second time before the previous alarm expires, the second (latest) alarm will override the previous alarm.
 Returns `true` if alarm is sucessfully set, false otherwise.